*This blog post was last updated on November 11, 2021.

-With over 307,000 new jobs added to the tech sector in 2019, software engineers are increasingly in demand.
+With over 245,500 new jobs projected to be added to the tech sector in 2021, software engineers are increasingly in demand.
 For those looking to get their first or next job in the world of software engineering, it’s important to be as prepared as possible for interviews, and that starts by fully understanding the software engineer job description.

-Software engineering roles offer an average salary of $108,622, which is more than double the national average.
+Software engineering roles offer an average salary of over $115,000, which is more than double the national average.
 This makes this field highly desirable to those looking to work in the IT or tech industries.

 However, this market can be highly competitive, so those looking to secure a role in software engineering will need both the education and experience to stand out from other candidates.

 Here’s everything you need to know about the software engineer job description.